telerik/xaml-docs/common-information/mvvm-helpers/common-converters.md

 ## BrushToColorConverter

-BrushToColorConverter converts a [SolidColorBrush object](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.solidcolorbrush?view=netcore-3.1) to a [Color object](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.colors?view=netcore-3.1).
+The BrushToColorConverter converts a [SolidColorBrush object](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.solidcolorbrush?view=netcore-3.1) to a [Color object](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.colors?view=netcore-3.1).
 The returned color comes from the [Color property](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.solidcolorbrush.color?view=netcore-3.1#System_Windows_Media_SolidColorBrush_Color) of the brush.
-The converter supports TwoWay binding.
+The converter supports TwoWay bindings.
 If an empty or invalid value is passed to the Convert() method, the returned result is `null`.

 ## See Also
 * [EventToCommandBehavior]({%slug common-event-to-command-behavior%})